top of page

 As the cane passed from one honored citizen to the next, it carried with it a sense of continuity and legacy, linking generations and preserving the memory of those who had come before.
 Each new recipient added their own chapter to the story of the Boston Post Cane, ensuring its place as a cherished tradition in their town.

-The Town of Wilbraham was among the recipients of the prestigious Boston Post Cane.
-This special honor was bestowed upon the oldest citizen of Wilbraham, following the tradition established in 1909 by the Boston Post.
+The Town of Wilbraham was honored to be among the recipients of the prestigious Boston Post Cane, a tradition initiated in 1909 by the Boston Post to recognize the oldest citizens of participating communities.

 Despite the Boston Post ceasing publication in 1956, the tradition persisted in many communities.
 As late as the 1980s, around 400 canes were believed to be in circulation.
 Presentations continued into the 21st century, sometimes with certificates or replicas due to the scarcity of original canes.
 Remarkably, some canes resurfaced after being missing for decades, found tucked away in attics, vaults, and closets.
 One such cane had been missing for over fifty years.